ory/sdk/clients/client/php/docs/Api/ProjectApi.md

 - https://api.console.ory.sh The Ory Network control plane API which is used to manage your Ory Network projects and workspaces.
 Irrecoverably purge a project

 !!
 Use with extreme caution !!
 Using this API endpoint you can purge (completely delete) a project and its data.
-This action can not be undone and will delete ALL your data.  !!
-Use with extreme caution !!
+This action can not be undone and will delete ALL your data.
+Calling this endpoint will additionally delete custom domains and other related data.
+If the project is linked to a subscription, the subscription needs to be unlinked first.

 ### Example